na4zagin3/na4zagin3.github.io/greeknumeral.md

 Inspired from Russell Cottrell’s [Greek Number Converter](http://www.russellcottrell.com/greek/utilities/GreekNumberConverter.htm).

+This document is to provide reliable information and interactive converters of Ancient Greek number systems with proper citations.
+Currently, it is difficult to find correct information about Ancient Greek number systems in the Internet.
+For example, Harry Foundalis’ [_Greek Numbers and Numerals (Ancient and Modern)_](https://www.foundalis.com/lan/grknum.htm) contains comprehensive description about Modern Greek, but the section about Ancient Greek contains several problems—he insists that Archimedes (287–212 BCE) came up with numerals greater than 1,0000, while Herodotus (484–425 BCE) and others before Archimedes, in fact, casually used δισμύριοι 2,0000 and so on: “ἄνδρες τετρακισχίλιοι καὶ δισμύριοι γίνονται.”—Herodotus _Historia_ 7.185.1.
+John J O’Connor and Edmund F Robertson’s [_Greek Number Systems_](http://www-history.mcs.st-and.ac.uk/HistTopics/Greek_numbers.html) clearly shows they could not read Ancient or Modern Greek or could not consult people having studied Classics in their university.
+Russell Cottrell’s The Greek Number Converter is confusing people—an author of Wikipedia.ja’s article ギリシアの数字  “Greek Numerals” misunderstood as the method he invented was actually used by Ancient Greeks.

 # Notations
-In this document, I use myriad separators (e.g., 1234,5678,9012) rather than thousand separators (e.g., 123,456,789,012).
+In this document, I use myriad (meaning _ten-thousand_) separators (e.g., 1234,5678,9012) rather than thousand separators (e.g., 123,456,789,012).
+That is because Ancient Greek numerals are, like Chinese and Japanese, based on ten thousand—therefore 20,0000 or 200,000 is expressed as _twenty ten-thousand_ (εἴκωσι μυριάδες) rather than _two hundred thousand_ (διακόσιοι χίλιοι).
+Ancient Greeks also used sexagesimal systems, or base-60 system, by influence of Mesopotamian mathematics.
 For sexagesimal notations, I write 12°34′56″7‴8⁗ for degrees (360 degrees = 1 turn), 12^p^34′56″7‴8⁗ for segments (120 segments = 1 diameter; “p” stands for _partes_ “parts”), and modern notation like 1,2;3,4  for general sexagesimal fractions.
 In modern sexagesimal notation, “,” is a sexagesimal separator and “;” is followed by a fraction part.
 Therefore $\text{1,2;3,4} = 1 \times 60 + 2 + \frac{3}{60} + \frac{4}{60^2}$.

-Throughout the document Greek texts smallcase and uppercase letters are distinguished (e.g., μ vs. Μ) for readability and to follow modern printing conventions.
+Throughout the document Greek texts lowercase and uppercase letters are distinguished (e.g., μ vs. Μ) for readability and to follow modern printing conventions.
 That distinction _did not exist_ in Ancient Greek; minuscule script was invented in 9th century [@Irigoin1996, p.69].

 # Systems
 ## Numerals
-In every language numbers are represented in sound, therefore this converter firstly spell out the numbers.

-This converter uses Attic dialect, therefore geminated consonant ττ appears instead of σσ in Ionic dialect and Koiné Greek.
+In every language numerals has existed before invention of writings, including alphabets and numbers.
+Therefore I firstly introduce numerals.
+For simplicity, I only refer Attic dialect, which was one of the major dialects of Ancient Greek and had been considered the norm of written language until Modern Greek took in place.
+Please see cited books if you are interested in other dialects.
+Therefore the geminated consonant “ττ” appears instead of “σσ” in Ionic dialect and Koiné Greek.
 E.g., τέτταρες instead of τέσσαρες.

-Here are numerals in Attic Greek, based on a table listed in [@Smyth1920, §347].
+The below Attic Greek numerals are based on a table listed in [@Smyth1920, §347].
+Cardinal numbers are _one,_ _two,_ _three_ and so on; ordinal numbers are _first,_ _second,_ _third_ and so on; and adverbial numbers are _once,_ _twice,_ _thrice_ and so on.
+Since Greek has declension---an adjective changes their form depending on gender, number, and case---two or three forms in nominative case may be shown in each cardinal number or ordinal number field.

 |  Number | Cardinal                                | Ordinal                 | Adverbial          |
 |--------:|:----------------------------------------|:------------------------|:-------------------|